 Before joining the NCAA, John was employed as an attorney at Bingham McCutchen LLP in Boston.
 He has also served as an Adjunct Professor of Sports Law at Indiana University-Purdue University, Indianapolis (IUPUI), and Metropolitan State University of Denver.

-John is actively involved in his community, serving as a member of the Board of Directors of the Special Olympics Colorado and of the Metropolitan State University of Denver Sport Industry Operations Department Advisory Board.
+John is actively involved in his community, serving as the Vice-Chair of the Board of Directors of the Special Olympics Colorado and of the Metropolitan State University of Denver Sport Management Department Advisory Board.

 Vice President of Operations